Study: 1 to 2 million tons of US plastic trash goes astray

 (AP) — More than a million tons a year of America’s plastic trash isn’t ending up where it should.
-The equivalent of as many as 1,300 plastic grocery bags per person is landing in places such as oceans and roadways, according to a new study of U.S. plastic trash.
+The equivalent of as many as 1,300 plastic grocery bags per person is landing in places such as oceans and roadways, according to a new study.

-In 2016 — the last year enough data was available and before several countries cracked down on imports of American waste — the United States generated 46.3 million tons (42 million metric tons) of plastic waste, by far the most in the world.
-Between 2.7% and 5.3% of that was mismanaged — not burned, placed in landfills or otherwise disposed of properly, according to a study in Friday’s journal Science Advances.
+In 2016—the last year enough data was available and before several countries cracked down on imports of American waste—the U.S. generated 46.3 million tons of plastic waste, by far the most in the world.
+Between 2.7 percent and 5.3 percent of that was mismanaged—not burned, placed in landfills, or otherwise disposed of properly, according to a study in Friday’s journal Science Advances.

-Between 1.2 million and 2.5 million tons (1.1 million to 2.2 million metric tons) of plastic generated in the U.S. were dropped on land, rivers, lakes and oceans as litter, were illegally dumped or shipped abroad then not properly disposed of, the study found.
+Between 1.2 million and 2.5 million tons of plastic generated in the U.S. were dropped on land, rivers, lakes, and oceans as litter were illegally dumped or shipped abroad where it was not properly disposed of, the study found.

-If you took nearly 2.5 million tons (2.2 million metric tons) of mismanaged plastic waste — bottles, wrappers, grocery bags and the like — and dumped it on the White House lawn, “it would pile as high as the Empire State Building,” said co-author Jenna Jambeck, an environmental engineering professor at the University of Georgia.
+If you took nearly 2.5 million tons of mismanaged plastic waste—bottles, wrappers, grocery bags and the like—and dumped it on the White House lawn, “it would pile as high as the Empire State Building,” co-author Jenna Jambeck, an environmental engineering professor at the University of Georgia, said.

-Previous studies hadn’t put the United States among the 10 worst offending nations for plastic waste in oceans.
-That’s because the U.S. Environmental Protection Agency only tracks what goes into official parts of the waste stream such as landfills and recycling centers, and its data doesn’t capture the dirtier aspects of plastic trash disposal, study authors said.
+Previous studies hadn’t put the U.S. among the 10 worst offending nations for plastic waste in oceans.
+That’s because the Environmental Protection Agency only tracks what goes into official parts of the waste stream such as landfills and recycling centers, and its data doesn’t capture the dirtier aspects of plastic trash disposal, study authors said.

-So some researchers from previous studies decided to look deeper into what happens to U.S. trash and found so much is improperly handled that America ranks as high as the third worst ocean plastic polluter.
-The study estimated that 560,000 to 1.6 million tons (510,000 to 1.5 million metric tons) of U.S. plastic waste likely went into oceans.
+So some researchers from previous studies decided to look deeper into what happens to U.S. trash and found so much is improperly handled that America ranks as high as the third-worst ocean plastic polluter.
+The study estimated that 560,000 to 1.6 million tons of U.S. plastic waste likely went into oceans.

-“We are facing a global crisis of far too much plastic waste,” said study lead author Kara Lavender Law, an oceanography professor at the Sea Education Association in Cape Cod, Massachusetts.
-The new research “was motivated by the fact that we know the United States was leaking more plastic than estimated,” she said.
+“We are facing a global crisis of far too much plastic waste,” study lead author Kara Lavender Law, an oceanography professor at the Sea Education Association in Cape Cod, Massachusetts, said.

+The new research “was motivated by the fact that we know the United States was leaking more plastic than estimated,” Law said.

 The study’s estimates range so widely, Law said, because so much of what the researchers explored were waste disposal activities that don’t get meticulously measured.